Queen Hatshepsut Temple

 The rediscovery of Hatshepsut

 Hatshepsut's name remained unknown for the rest of Egypt's history and until the mid-19th century CE.
 When Thutmose III destroyed his public monuments, he disposed of the wreckage near his temple at Deir el-Bahri.
 Excavations conducted in the 19th century AD unearthed these broken monuments and statues.
-But at that time, no one understood how to read hieroglyphics.
+But at that time, no one understood how to read hieroglyphs.
 Many still believed that they were mere decorations.

 The English polymath and scholar Thomas Young (1773-1829 CE) however believed that these ancient symbols represented words.
 And that hieroglyphs are closely related to Demotic and later Coptic scripts.
 His work developed by his colleague, sometimes rival, the French philologist and scholar Jean-François Champollion (1790-1832).
 In 1824 Champollion published his translation of the Rosetta Stone.
 Proving that symbols are a written language and that this opened up ancient Egypt to the modern world.